gbby/Teaching-Activities/Cognitive Mapping.md

 - Don't worry about making it look pretty.
 - When you're done, share your map with your group members and ask them whether it makes sense to them.

-# Congitive Mapping II: Sketch
+# Cognitive Mapping II: Sketch

 We'll do this in groups, but you'll work individually until you're told to focus on group discussion.
 You can chat with your group members while you're working.
 - Draw Oshawa.
 Work from memory (in other words, **do not use a map**!).
 5 minutes.